Getting Rid of the Fiberglass Itch

 Avoid by Wearing Pants

 Dress for the job.
 If you must work with fiberglass, wear long pants and shirt sleeves.
 Wear a turtleneck shirt if you have one.
-Cover the head with a protective hood, and wear gloves.
+Cover the head with a protective hood, and wear gloves and safety glasses.
 Use tape and fasten your shirt sleeves around the gloves to prevent access for the fiberglass. it may be a little uncomfortable to dress so heavily, but the minor inconvenience is well worth avoiding the effects of fiberglass itch.